 The first Chinese Grand Prix took place in September 2004 and was won by Rubens Barrichello.
 In recent years, because of the ground the track is built on, some turns- namely 1, 8 and 14- have sunk.
 There was a full inspection of the issue before the Grand Prix in 2011 and work was carried out to solve the issue.

-The Grand Prix’s popularity has been in decline in recent years.
-260,000 spectators attended the first race here in 2004 – by 2010 that figure was just 155,000.
 The 2020 Chinese Grand Prix was the first of many to be postponed due to the coronavirus pandemic.
 The event was postponed in February 2020 before being cancelled entirely six months later.
-The 2021, 2022 and 2023 Chinese Grands Prix were all subsequently cancelled, meaning the 2019 Chinese Grand Prix – the 1,000th World Championship event – remains the last F1 race held at Shanghai International Circuit.
+The 2021, 2022 and 2023 Chinese Grands Prix were all subsequently cancelled, meaning the 2019 Chinese Grand Prix – the 1,000th World Championship event – remained the last F1 race held at Shanghai International Circuit for five years.

 FAST FACTS